Structure

 application's reducer by returning an effect from an action to kick things off.
 One good choice

-for such an action is the onAppear
+for such an action is the onAppear of your view.

 let appReducer = Reducer<AppState, AppAction, AppEnvironment> {